-As with sendmail, spamassassin is normally running; restart it to cause spamd to reread its configuration files:
+As with sendmail, SpamAssassin is normally running.
+Restart it to cause spamd to reread its configuration files:

-'''

 /sbin/service spamassassin restart

+Stopping spamd: - OK

-Starting spamd: [ OK ]
+Starting spamd: [OK]

-'''

-The IMAP and POP protocols are implemented as several different daemons that are controlled by xinetd.
-See page 628 for information on these daemons and how to start them.
+The IMAP and POP protocols are implemented as several daemons.
+See page 647 for information on these daemons and how to start them.